yanpengt06/WASSA23/README.md

 # Introduction
 This is a repo storing code for WASSA Workshop, ACL23.
-This repo only contains our code for CONV Track for now.
+We participate Track1 CONV, Track2 EMP, Track3 EMO. and won the 1,3,4 place separately.

+For more details, go to [official website](https://codalab.lisn.upsaclay.fr/competitions/11167) please.

 # Paper
 For more details, please read our paper